 The CIM Literacy Intervention Coaching program runs over the course of a full academic year beginning with a summer institute and includes 21 hours of UNI graduate-credit coursework.
 Courses include the following:

-Summer Institute: LITED 6289 Seminar: Comprehensive Intervention Model (3 hrs.).
+Summer Institute: LITED 7320 Coaching in the Comprehensive Intervention Model (3 hrs.).
 Students attend a four-day institute at the Jacobson Center in Cedar Falls and complete online coursework following the institute.

 LITED 7304 Literacy Leadership I (3 hrs)